 And while you could get remarried or be in a relationship where you combine your finances, those situations don’t always work out either.

-But when you’re financially independent, those kind of bumps in the road won’t send you spiralling off into the ditch.
+But when you’re financially independent, those kinds of bumps in the road won’t send you spiraling off into the ditch.

 You don’t feel anxious about whether the bills will get paid because you know you can pay them yourself.